wmhilton-stoplight/platform-docs/7.-projects/adding-projects.md

 1. From the **Create a Project** page, select **Create Blank Project**.
 2. Provide a name for your project, and then set the [project visibility](../2.-workspaces/l.project-roles.md).
-3. Optionally, select group to help organize your projects (Professional plan and above).
+3. Optionally, select a group to help organize your projects (Professional plan and above).
 4. Select **Create API Project**.
 5. Select **Edit** to design your API with Stoplight Studio.